Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Design and construction of the O2 bank

-As outlined in Section~\ref{sec:implementation}, templates are grouped by the GstLAL search so that each group has the same number of templates with similar parameters and background noise characteristics~\cite{O1Methods, O2Methods}.
-It was uncovered partway through O2 that the lower density of templates in the high mass part of the offline bank was resulting in templates with very different background noise properties being grouped together.
+As outlined in Section~\ref{sec:implementation}, templates are grouped into bins by the GstLAL search such that all of the templates in any given bin have similar responses to noise, i.e. the distribution of SNR and $\chi^2$ in noise are similar for all of the templates in each bin~\cite{O1Methods}.
+It was uncovered partway through O2 that the lower density of templates in the high mass part of the offline bank (total mass $>$ 80 $\msun$) was resulting in templates with very different background noise properties to be grouped together.
 This led to incorrect averaging of noise properties in the high mass groupings of templates and, in turn, resulted in incorrect estimation of the significance of loud coincident noise in time-shifted data from the two detectors ~\cite{O2Methods}.
 This was not an issue in the online bank due to the cut at total mass $>150\,\msun$.

-Two different recourses were taken.
+Two different re-courses were taken.
 The offline bank was overpopulated with extra templates in the higher mass region as outlined below.
-Additionally, the templates in this part of the bank were grouped differently from those in the denser lower mass region such that templates with more similar noise characteristics can be grouped together.
-Details of the template grouping methods are given in Ref.~\cite{O2Methods}, which is to be published soon.
+Additionally, the templates in this part of the bank were grouped differently from those in the denser lower mass region.
+Both of these steps were meant to ensure that more templates with a similar response to background noise can be grouped together, leading to a better estimation of the background noise captured by these templates.
+The bank was seen to reach its optimal sensitivity when these changes were applied to the higher mass region $80\msun \le M \le 400\msun$.
+Details of the template grouping methods are given in Ref.~\cite{O2Methods}.

-Regarding the overcoverage, extra templates were added to the initial offline bank in the total mass range of $80\msun \le M \le 400\msun$ using two methods.
-As a first step, the original offline bank was used as a seed for an additional stochastic placement in the total mass range $80\msun \le M \le 400\msun$ with an increased convergence threshold of 98$\%$.
-Additionally, no template duration threshold was used so as to not exclude the short waveforms corresponding to the heavier mass systems.
+Regarding the additional coverage, extra templates were added to the initial offline bank in the total mass range of $80\msun \le M \le 400\msun$ using two methods.
+As a first step, the original offline bank was used as a seed for an additional stochastic placement in the total mass range $80\msun \le M \le 400\msun$ with an increased minimum match of 98$\%$.
+Initially the template duration threshold of 0.2\,s was chosen in an ad hoc manner in the hope that excluding these short duration templates would reduce the recovery of similar short duration glitches by them.
+We found this was not the case.
+Hence additionally, no template duration threshold was used in these extra templates that were added to the mass range $80\msun \le M \le 400\msun$ so as to not exclude the short waveforms corresponding to the heavier mass systems.
+In the region $M \le 80\msun $, the duration of the templates being much longer than 0.2\,s, they remained unaffected by this duration threshold.
 A total of 14,665 templates, as shown in Fig.~\ref{mtotalcut80_m1m2.png}, were added to the initial offline bank.